BerenLuthien/HyperColumns_ImageColorization/README.md

 ![](pics/partial_model_results.png)

-The predictions are not as good as the full model above, but still fine.
-Its training loss is larger than the full model.
+The predictions are not as good as the full model above, but still not very bad.

+Here is its training loss, which is larger than the full model above.

 ![](pics/FOURlayers_loss.png)

 ### 5.2 Simplified model, layers 1-5, before pooling
-This simplified model picks up the output of ReLu (which means before pooling) of the first five layers (which means the top conv layer is included) of VGG, upscale them, and then concatenated them into a thinner HyperColumn.
-Surprisingly, its performance is almost as good as the above full model.
+This simplified model picks up the output of ReLu (which means before pooling) of the first five layers (which means the top conv layer is included) of VGG.
+As earlier, they are upscaled and then concatenated into a thinner HyperColumns.
+Surprisingly, its performance is almost as good as the full model above.

         wc1 = utils.weight_variable([1, 1, 1472, 2], name="wc1")
         vgg_1 = image_net["relu1_2"]